Clean Up / Speed Up Your PC

 4. Defrag Your Hard Drive.

-And if you're using Windows Vista ...
+If you're using Windows Vista or Windows 7...
 You should Defrag every week.
 That's Microsoft's recommendation, and for once I agree with them.

 That's my spiel.
 Hope your eyes didn't cross as you read down the lists and steps.
 If you need any clarification (surely you don't want more of the same!?), please feel free to email me at